Rameshkumar7250/My-Demo/README.md

 # My-Demo
-This is the demo for github class
+This is the demo for Git & Github class.